-- We source our growth data from a single expert supplier, Edge Analytics, who deliver a range of forecasts for us from a variety of demographic sources.
-These can be trendbased, local authority housing plan-based and also include variants incorporating potential growth hubs, including the Oxford-Cambridge Arc, or using alternative demographic assumptions. - The data produced by Edge Analytics is used in both plans and is also used in regional water resource planning via WRSE - Water Resources Planning Guidance (WRPG, produced jointly by regulators to guide the development of WRMPs) requires that WRMPs do not limit planned growth.
-As such the baseline 'central' forecast for growth is based on local plans. - Once local plan periods have ended, we then revert to trend-based information from the Office of National Statistics.
-Alternative growth forecasts are used for adaptive planning purposes - Given the number of wastewater systems we have (382), we currently update our models on a continuous rolling cycle ahead of each Business Plan.
-This is currently a manual process and the timing of the DWMP development cycle has resulted in some systems not being as up to date as others with the latest Edge Analytics data - In the systems that do not have data produced by Edge Analytics we use our existing update process which also takes local plan data, but sourced directly - This effectively means that we are using similar base data - It is not uncommon for new population and property projections to become available during the development of the plans.
-As a result, the projections used between the plans can become unaligned - We overcome this by undertaking sensitivity analysis
+- We source our growth data from a single expert supplier, Edge Analytics, who deliver a range of forecasts from a variety of demographic sources - The data produced by Edge Analytics is used in both plans and is also used in regional water resource planning via WRSE - Water Resources Planning Guidance (WRPG, produced jointly by regulators to guide the development of WRMPs) requires that WRMPs do not limit planned growth.
+As such the baseline 'central' forecast for growth is based on local plans. - Once local plan periods have ended, we then revert to trend-based information from the Office of National Statistics (ONS-18).
+Alternative growth forecasts are used for adaptive planning purposes - Given the number of wastewater systems we have (382), we currently update our models on a rolling cycle ahead of each Business Plan.
+This is currently a manual process and as the new DWMP development cycle is much earlier than for the Business Plan there hasn't been time to update all of them with the latest data produced by Edge Analytics - In the systems that do not have data produced by Edge Analytics we use our existing update process which also takes local plan data, but sourced directly - This effectively means that we are using similar base data

-Y.14 We will develop methods to automate and speed up the transfer of Edge Analytics data for input and use into all our DWMP models, thus removing the need to get the same information from two sources.
+Y.13 We will develop methods to automate and speed up the transfer of Edge Analytics data for input and use into all our DWMP models, thus removing the need to get the same information from two sources.